-The post No savings at 50?
-Worried about the State Pension?
-You could still retire with £225k with UK shares! appeared first on The Motley Fool UK.
+The post No savings at 50 and worried about the State Pension?
+I’d buy these 2 UK shares today appeared first on The Motley Fool UK.

 Motley Fool UK 2020